rszyma/vscode-kanata/README.md

 This extension aims to stay up-to-date with latest kanata git.
-Whenever something changes in `parser` folder in kanata repository, at the end of the day, Github Actions will automatically build a new version this extension with updated parser.
+Whenever something changes in `parser` folder in kanata repository, at the end of the day, Github Actions will automatically build a new version of this extension with updated parser.

 ## Features